Deciding on a wood for a desk is often the hardest part of the project.

 - Desk design

-While finding hardwoods isn’t an issue, transporting, cutting, sanding and finishing desktops can be a challenge.
+While finding hardwoods isn’t an issue, transporting, cutting, sanding, and finishing desktops can be challenging.

 Most Common Desk Woods